azkaban/azkaban/CONTRIBUTING.md

   * Optimize imports
   * Reformat file
   * Rearrange fields and methods
-  * Add final to local variable
+  * Add final to local variable or parameter
+  * Add missing serialVersionUID field for Serializable classes
   * Add final to field
   * Remove explicit generic type for diamond
   * Add this to field access